RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 Always use UpperCamelCase without punctuation (e.g. `GetOrders`) for:

 - All type names
-- All type members, except for private fields
+- All type members, except private fields

 Always use lowerCamelCase (e.g. `orderTotal`) for: